MJ-Jiang/medicationReminder/documentation/Development handbook.md

     - Periodically checking for due reminders and showing notification dialogs using `ReminderNotifier` on the main thread every minute.
     - Applying the user’s language preference by overriding `attachBaseContext` to update the app locale dynamically.
     - Refreshing the reminder list when the activity resumes to keep data up to date.
+### Overview of the program structure and relations between components

+1. **Data Model Layer**
+   At the foundation lies the `Reminder` class, which encapsulates all relevant data for a medication reminder.
+It acts as the main data carrier between different components.
+All other classes depend on this model to represent reminders consistently.

+2. **Database Layer**

+The app’s persistence is handled primarily by `ReminderDatabaseHelper`, a subclass of `SQLiteOpenHelper`, which manages local SQLite database creation, updates, and data manipulation.
+It works closely with `ReminderQueryHelper`, a utility class abstracting complex query operations such as filtering reminders by date or completion status.
+This layered database approach isolates raw database interactions from other parts of the app, improving maintainability.

+The `ReminderLoader` serves as an intermediary utility that fetches reminders from the database and returns them sorted by time, simplifying the retrieval process for the UI layer.

+3. **User Interface Layer**

+The UI is composed of several activities and adapters:

+- **`MainActivity`** acts as the central screen where users view reminders for a selected date.
+It initializes UI components, manages interactions, and delegates data loading to `ReminderLoader`.
+- The **`ReminderAdapter`** bridges the `Reminder` data model to the `RecyclerView` UI component, efficiently rendering reminder items and handling user interactions such as marking reminders as completed.
+- **`ReminderDetailDialog`** complements this by providing a detailed popup view of reminder specifics when requested by the user.
+- Activities like **`CreateReminderActivity`**, **`SettingsActivity`**, **`LanguageSettingsActivity`**, and **`ChartSettingsActivity`** provide additional UI functionalities including creating new reminders, app settings management, language selection, and visualization of reminder statistics.

+4. **Helper Utilities**

+Supporting the UI and background processes are helper classes like **`DatePickerHelper`**, which standardizes date selection dialogs across multiple activities, ensuring consistent date input handling.

+5. **Notification and Background Processing**

+**`ReminderNotifier`** is responsible for periodically checking if there are reminders due at the current time and displaying notification dialogs to alert users.
+It interacts with the database to query today’s reminders and updates their notification status to prevent repeated alerts.
+This class runs on the main thread but is invoked regularly via a handler in `MainActivity`, ensuring timely and responsive notifications.

+### Known issues, challenges and ideas for the future